Volunteer grants are the best way for your nonprofit organization to make the most of its volunteer programs.

 If your employees do not recognize the importance of tracking their hours, they may forget to report their hours or simply think their hours are not important enough for them to take the time to track.

-Emphasize just how valuable each volunteer hour is to your organization and explain how volunteer grants work so that your employees see the value in tracking their hours accurately.
+Explain how volunteer grants work and emphasize just how valuable each volunteer hour is to your organization so that your employees see the value in tracking their hours accurately.

 When you have volunteers who are motivated to report their hours and an effective system for reporting, it will be easier for you to get accurate reports.